gd047/project_cost_escalation/index.md

 *** {class: active, id: question}

-For a project with initial duration 36 months, give an estimate for the increase of the additional project cost that will be caused by the approval of a 6 months time overrun, if the original budgeted amount remains the same.
+For a project with initial duration of 36 months with an original budgeted amount of 100,000 k€, give an estimate for the increase of the additional project cost that will be caused by the approval of a 6 months time overrun, if the original budgeted amount remains the same.

 *** {id: answer}